TheBuleGanteng/computer-vision-classification/README.md

 - ✅ Currently, the "Onegin: A Neural Archatecture Explorer" text in the navbar is aligned to the left side of the screen without any left padding or margin.
 Add left padding so that the "Onegin: A Neural Archatecture Explorer" is horizonally aligned with the borders for the elements below it, such as the box that contains the drop-downs for dataset and accuracy/health.
 - ✅ Use the Keytech logo in the navbar and as the favicon
 - ✅ Implement a footer with the following elements: (a) Link to personal page, KeyTech page, MIT license page, and GitHub repo
-- 🔄 Implement a color theme throught the UI

 ---